 Control actions

-One or more actions can be added to each control.
-The actions are displayed in the dedicated menu on the right side of the control:
+Once added, the actions are displayed in the appropriate menu to the right of the control:

 Actions example

-• SetLocalAction: action for executing custom server-side code
+• SetRemoteAction: An action for executing client-side custom code

-• SetRemoteAction: action for executing custom client-side code
+• SetLocalAction: Action for server-side custom code execution

 UpdateData Action

-The method adds a data update action to the control, allowing for data to be refreshed within the control without having to reload the page if the data source has been modified after the form was opened.
+The method adds a data update action in the control so that you don't have to reload the page if the data source has changed since you opened the form.
 The following code adds the update option for the default CheckBoxList control.

 using System;